2018–19 Superliga Argentina

-The 2018–19 Argentine Primera División – Superliga Argentina (officially the Superliga Quilmes Clásica for sponsorship reasons) was the 129th season of top-flight professional football in Argentina.
+The 2018–19 Superliga Argentina (officially the Superliga Quilmes Clásica for sponsorship reasons) was the 129th season of top-flight professional football in Argentina.
 The season began on 10 August 2018 and ended on 7 April 2019.
 Boca Juniors were the defending champions.

 Twenty-six teams competed in the league, twenty-four returning from the 2017–18 season and two promoted from the 2017–18 Primera B Nacional (Aldosivi and San Martín (T)).
 Four teams (Temperley, Olimpo, Arsenal, and Chacarita Juniors) were relegated to the Primera B Nacional championship in the previous tournament.

 Racing won their eighteenth national league championship with one match to spare after a 1–1 draw against Tigre on 31 March 2019.

 Competition format

 The tournament was contested by 26 teams.
 It began on 10 August 2018 and ended on 7 April 2019.
 Each team played the other 25 teams in a single round-robin tournament.
 The additional match against the main rival team in the so-called "Fecha de Clásicos" was once again omitted in this season.
 From 14 April to 2 June 2019, the Primera División played a new competition named "Copa de la Superliga".